port-labs/port-docs/docs/promote-scorecards/tutorial.md

 The request body will include the existing body of the Scorecard, after the desired updates to the existing Scorecard have been applied.

+### From Terraform

+In order to update a scorecard from the Terraform provider, you will need to run the `terraform apply -target=port_scorecard.<resourceId>` command with the updated scorecard resource.

 ## Delete Scorecards

 :::danger